santoshbammidi07/dlproject/README.md

-# This repo is for OCR Project.
+# This repo is for OCR Project